 Bear Mountain is home to 12 lifts and is the birthplace of the modern terrain park movement including freestyle terrain with jumps, rails, half pipes, and more.
 The most impressive snow park feature is the new Red Bull Plaza, which resembles an urban terrain setting.
 If you need a break from the daily grind of classes and homework, grab your board and get ready for a thrilling day of speed and snow.

 - 18-foot high Superpipe wall that's more than 600 feet long

 $50 for USD Students 21 years and younger

 $70 for 22 years and older

 Snowshoe Mount San Jacinto

-After a breath-taking 12 minute ride up the tram, we are transported a world away.
-Towering pines, granite boulders, colder temperatures and snow greet us upon our arrival at mountain station.
-We will spend the day exploring at a leisurely pace enjoying our time in the mountains.
-This trip will not attempt to summit Mount San Jacinto, but we will explore this beautiful state park.
+After a breath-taking 12 minute ride up the tram, you will be transported a world away.
+Towering pines, granite boulders, colder temperatures, and snow greet you upon your arrival at Mountain Station.
+We will spend the day exploring at a leisurely pace as you enjoy your time in the mountains.

-Includes transportation, snowshoes, ticket for the Palm Springs Aerial Tram and student guides.
-Does not include lunch.
+(Prices include transportation, snowshoes, ticket for the Palm Springs Aerial Tram, and student guides.
+Does not include lunch.)